 Joining BCI offers a way for progressive retailers and brands to take decisive steps towards securing a more sustainable future for mainstream global cotton production.

 What it means to be a Member

 Being a member of BCI means being part of creating impact and supporting the BCI mission as part of your organisation’s involvement in cotton.
 As a BCI Retailer and Brand Member, you are committed to improving cotton production through engagement, sourcing and payment of related fees so that the field expansion of Better Cotton can be funded.
 For retailers and brands, BCI involvement means establishing a company-wide, credible responsible sourcing programme.

-Members are fully engaged with BCI, source Better Cotton and contribute to supply creation by paying related volume-based fees.
+Members are fully engaged with BCI, source cotton as Better Cotton, and contribute to supply creation by paying related volume-based fees.
 They communicate about Better Cotton, access all BCI benefits such as the Better Cotton Platform, BCI field data, and results, and they have access to the Better Cotton Claims Framework and the On-Product Mark guidelines.

 Whether Apparel and Home, or Travel & Leisure, both subcategories are a part of the Retailer and Brand category.
 BCI Retailer and Brand Members participate in BCI’s General Assembly and Council and have the opportunity to influence processes and discussions at BCI.
 BCI Council positions are open to all members (except for Associate Members), and Retailer and Brand members hold three seats in the BCI Council.

 Membership fees for Retailers and Brands are based on its total cotton footprint, that is, the previous year’s total cotton lint consumption.
 Click here to download the BCI Membership Fee structure for retailers and brands.

 If you are unsure of how much cotton lint your company uses BCI would be happy to offer some guidance, please contact email@example.com.